 To submit to the MPI contracts manager and Fisheries New Zealand project scientist a draft Fishery Assessment Report, as specified in Research Reporting Form 7, by 30 June 2022.

-To present the report detailed in 1 above to a meeting of the FNZ Statistics, Assessments, and Methods Working Group (SAMWG) by 30 October 2022.
+To present the report detailed in 1 above to a meeting of the Fisheries New Zealand Statistics, Assessments, and Methods Working Group (SAMWG) by 30 October 2022.

 To submit to the MPI contracts manager and Fisheries New Zealand project scientist a final Fishery Assessment Report, as specified in Research Reporting Form 7, by 30 October 2022.